From fairytale-like hamlets and medieval cities to tulip fields and beyond, we explore the most beautiful places to

 Often dubbed the Dutch Venice, the charming hamlet of Giethoorn looks like something straight out of the pages of a fairy tale.
 Located in the province of Overijssel, just 120 kilometers from Amsterdam, the dreamlike village is famous for its beautiful thatched farmhouses, tranquil waterways, and arched wooden bridges.
 The setting is made all the more whimsical by the fact that you can only explore it by boat, bike, or foot.
 Surrounded by luscious greenery and free from traffic, Giethoorn is the ideal spot to escape the hustle and bustle of city life and enjoy relaxing in the heart of nature.

 The village also boasts a handful of modest museums to pique various interests.
 You can marvel at the vast collection of cars and motorcycles at Histomobil or discover a treasure trove of gemstones at the Museum de Oude Aarde.
 If you want to see what a typical Giethoorn farmhouse looked like a century ago, you can at the Museum Giethoorn ‘t Olde Maat Uus.
 You also have your pick of charming canalside cafés and restaurants where you can dine in tranquility.
 And if you fancy delving even further into the countryside, the nearby De Weerribben-Wieden National Park is abundant in wildlife.
 Needless to say, Giethoorn is one of the most picture-perfect places to visit in the Netherlands.

 Alkmaar Cheese Market

 The Netherlands is famous for its dreamy cheeses.
 And what better place to sample them than in the country’s oldest and biggest cheese market.
 Just 40km northwest of Amsterdam, the picturesque city of Alkmaar comes alive every Friday morning with its popular cheese market.
-Hundreds of visitors gather in the Waagplein square to enjoy the colorful demonstrations featuring vendors wearing traditional Dutch costumes.
+Hundreds of visitors gather along Waagplein to enjoy the colorful demonstrations featuring vendors wearing traditional Dutch costumes.
 Here, you can watch cheese carriers transport up to 160kg of cheese across the square on barrows while cheese girls mingle with customers.
 You can also sample and buy every kind of cheese under the sun at the market.